-- Acquire a deep understanding of natural language processing (NLP) techniques. - Develop expertise in text analysis through practical implementation of advanced techniques. - Explore the fundamentals of speech processing.
+- To acquire a deep understanding of natural language processing (NLP) techniques. - To develop expertise in text analysis through practical implementation of advanced techniques. - To explore the fundamentals of speech processing.

 PO1: Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.